THE ULTIMATE ABS WORKOUT GUIDE

 - Make every rep count by striving for meaningful contractions and not speed or number of reps.
 Go slow and use that mind-to-muscle connection.

-- With top-down or upper abs movements such as a traditional crunch, try to focus on lifting your shoulder blades off the ground and don’t crank on the neck.
+- With top-down or upper abs movements such as a traditional crunch, try to focus on lifting your shoulder blades off the floor and don’t crank on the neck.
 Pretend there is a line just at the bottom of your ribcage and try to fold your body at that line when you are crunching.
 This gives a much better contraction of the rectus abdominis.

 When it comes to building abs, all the details matter, and it’s important to remember that the little things can make the biggest impact over time!